Venue: HMS Phoebe, BCP Civic Centre, Bournemouth BH2 6DY. View directions

 |

-Forward Plan - Indicative for the 2026/27 municipal year This report sets out the indicative list of reports to be considered by the Audit & Governance Committee for the 2026/27 municipal year in order to enable it to fulfil its terms of reference.
-Additional documents: |
+This report set out the indicative list of reports to be considered by the Audit & Governance Committee for the 2026/27 municipal year in order to enable it to fulfil its terms of reference.